popdemtech/smartsite/walkthrough.md

 ### Express

-Express is a web framework that checks all of the boxes..
+Express is a web framework that checks all of the boxes.
 Express provides an abstraction over low-level HTTP handling by using sensible defaults for HTTP configuration, while still allowing for low-level configuation as the needs of the application are discovered.
 For the developer, Express provides a straight-forward, route declaration approach for serving web requests.

 Express has been a mainstay library for since the early days of Node.js, and beginner to advanced online resources can be found with ease.